rscopes/react-scopes/readme.md

 - Easily serialize & restore full or partial app state
 - etc

+It should be rewritten completely using a more functional approach ( as rs is made probono it will not )

 ### About decorators

 ( well, like code-decorators )